johnthepink/johnthepink.github.io/_posts/2014-11-12-automated-imessages.md

 With great power comes great responsiblity.
 Now that you hold the key, don't make anyone mad.

-With that said, here is the [repo](https://github.com/johnthepink/imessage-spam).
+With that said, have fun.